PanyukovNN/live-bet-bot/README.md

 1. Export statistics to file and also displays it to console.

 #### **Used tecnologies:**
+- Spring framework
+- Hibernate, JPA
+- PostgreSQL
 - Maven
 - Selenium
-- PostgreSQL
-- Hibernate, JPA
 - Logging (log4j)
 - Stream API
 - Scheduled executor service